 People between the ages of 30 and 50 are more likely to develop sciatica, because that’s when components of the spine begin to deteriorate.
 Degenerative disc disease, arthritis, and other conditions may lead to disc abnormalities that cause sciatic nerve pain.
-Fortunately, non-surgical treatments such as physical therapy, medication, and steroid injections are often highly effective at relieving sciatic nerve pain.
+Fortunately, non-surgical treatments such as physical therapy, nerve blocks, and steroid injections are often highly effective at relieving sciatic nerve pain.

-Center for Pain Management’s team of pain management specialists has helped many patients manage the pain of sciatica.
+Center for Pain Management’s team of pain management specialists in Indianapolis has helped many patients manage the pain of sciatica.
 We focus on correcting the underlying causes of sciatic nerve pain and helping our patients regain strength and flexibility.
 If you’ve been diagnosed with lumbar radiculopathy or have been unable to find relief for sciatica pain, please call us to schedule a consultation: (317) 706-7246.

 Pressure on the sciatic nerve may cause a variety of symptoms, including:

-Sciatic nerve pain may resolve on its own, but without treatment of the underlying cause, it may recur.
+Sciatica may resolve on its own, but without treatment of the underlying cause, it may recur.

 Center for Pain Management has more than two decades of experience helping patients with sciatic pain feel well again.
 Our minimally invasive pain management solutions can resolve conditions that cause sciatic nerve pain.

 Get help for your sciatic nerve pain.
 Call us today: (317) 706-7246.